 Dr. Gray received his PhD from MIT and lives and works in Toronto, Canada.

 Dr. Gray and Dr. Mendelsohn have extensive experience speaking at conferences and presenting at workshops.
-They are curating an exhibition on the history of data visualization, Emerging Patterns: Data Visualization Throughout History at the Thomas Fisher Rare Book Library.
+They recently curating an exhibition on the history of data visualization, Emerging Patterns: Data Visualization Throughout History at the Thomas Fisher Rare Book Library.
 (See an online version of the exhibition here.)
-Recently they talked with students about one of the themes of that exhibition, The Power of Visualizations at Nightingale Day, a University of Toronto event for high school students that promotes gender diversity in statistics and data science.
-Their recent conference presentations include an Impact Session at the at the 2022 AIR Forum on Citizen Data Science in Institutional IR: How to Make it Work.
+They introduced students about one of the themes of that exhibition, The Power of Visualizations at Nightingale Day, a University of Toronto event for high school students that promotes gender diversity in statistics and data science.
+Their conference presentations include an Impact Session at the at the 2022 AIR Forum on Citizen Data Science in Institutional IR: How to Make it Work.
 This was a sequel to the 2021 AIR Form Impact Session “Citizen Data Scientists – Opportunities and Challenges for IR”.
-Both talks were extremely well-received.
-They also presented a Featured Session called Data Visualization Forensics: Techniques to Detect and Debunk Data Deceptions.
+Both talks, which focused on data literacy in the higher education environment, were extremely well-received.
+Dr. Gray and Dr. Mendelsohn also presented a Featured Session called Data Visualization Forensics: Techniques to Detect and Debunk Data Deceptions.
 Videos of these two talks are available from this website.